 Defining, fostering, and defending a corporate culture often becomes an exercise in clarifying ‘this is who we are’ and ‘this is who we are not.’
 It engenders a strong norm, which builds an even more significant incentive to get people to think alike, get on, and tolerate or repel incompatible people.

-Idea for Impact: Culture is a barriers to diversity and inclusion
+Idea for Impact: Culture is a Barrier to Diversity and Inclusion

 Culture is the unlikely—if unintentional—barrier to true diversity.
 Culture has a pernicious effect on hiring.
 It gives people ample reason to favor and engage who they believe to be “the right people.”